- Sort by Topic:

 The Public Utility Commission of Texas (PUCT) commissioned an independent study of TNMP's SmartSynch advanced meters being deployed in Texas, conducted by Navigant Consulting.
 This study showed an accuracy rate above the minimum required by the PUCT.
 It tested meters that had not yet been deployed, meters that had been installed, then removed for testing and meters in service in the field.
 The study found all 648 meters to be accurate to within +/- 0.5 percent, better than +/- 2.0 percent required by the PUCT.

 In addition, to ensure accuracy of its advanced meters, TNMP has multiple test phases in place prior to, during and after installation (see above).

 Q. How does an advanced meter work with the TNMP system?

-advanced meters also can communicate with customers.
-By using an in-home display (available from your retail electric provider or home improvement store), the meter can connect to the display and tell the customer how much energy they are consuming.
+Advanced meters also can communicate with customers.
+By using in-home displays (available from your retail electric provider or home improvement store), meters can connect to the displays and tell customers how much energy they are consuming.

 Q. How can I read my energy usage online?
 When will an online portal be available to me?
 If so, when?
 How will this technology work?

 You can read your usage online at www.SmartMeterTexas.com 30 - 45 days after your meter is installed.